nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

 # Adventure ho!

-I'm not sure if we ever did work out how to change our position and thus teleport around the map, but once you have STR 99 / DEX 99 / HP 9999 and plenty of reagents to unpoison yourself at will it's pretty easy to get around Britannia sweeping up monsters.
+I'm not sure if we ever did work out, back then, how to change the stored position and thus teleport around the map, but once you have STR 99 / DEX 99 / HP 9999 and plenty of reagents to unpoison yourself at will it's pretty easy to get around Britannia sweeping up monsters.